kamrik/IntroText/labs/lab_04.md

   ```

 ## Committing the changes
 The system requires a commit message in the textbox labeled as (2) on the screenshot below.
 Type anything, in this case something like “Add links file” would be an appropriate commit message.
-After you commit, Check for autograger output under `Actions`
+After you commit, Check for autograder output under `Actions`

 Modify and commit your files as many times as you need.